 Did I forget about anything?
 Please, if you are aware of some other occasions in which rice is not gluten free, don’t hesitate to let me know by leaving a comment below!

-I send you all a big kiss from Italy and I will catch you next time!
+I send you all a big kiss and I will catch you next time!